passworks/passworks-api/README.md

 Adding a Passbook certificate (iOS Pass Type ID) is a rather cumbersome task so at the moment you can't do it via an API call.

 You can add your own certificates via our site [http://www.passworks.io/certificates](http://www.passworks.io/certificates)

-## Reports

-In order to see the reports for each kind of campaign (boarding_pass, store_card, generic, event_ticket or coupon) we created a endpoint `/reports` and `/reports/totals`.

-Please check the [Reports](https://github.com/passworks/passworks-api/blob/master/v2/sections/reports.md) pages for a better understanding on the numbers and calculations.

 ## Help us make it better